Christmas forecast: Warm and stormy on Thursday, chilly and clear on Friday

-Ahead of it, the warm air will surge into North Carolina and we get temps that are 15 to 20 degrees above average on Christmas Eve.
-It won't be a record (the warmest Christmas Eve ever was in 2015 at 77), but if we make our forecast high of 66, it would put us in the 10 warmest Christmas Eve highs on record.
+Ahead of it, the warm air will surge into North Carolina and we get temps that are 15 to 20 degrees above average.
+It won't be a record (the warmest Christmas Eve ever was in 2015 at 77), but if we make our forecast high of 67, it would put us in the 10 warmest Christmas Eve highs on record.

 And with all that warm air in place, the atmosphere will be primed to see a nasty line of showers of thunderstorms on Thursday afternoon into Thursday evening.
 The biggest threat from these storms would be damaging winds.
 We could see gusts in excess of 50mph.
 That, along with a soft ground from over an inch of rain, will be enough to bring down powerlines in spots, and cause some Christmas Eve power outages.